saucelabs/sauce-docs/docs/mobile-apps/automated-testing/app-files.md

 Replace `/path/to/your/project/` with the actual path to your project's directory and `testApp.app` and `testRunner.app` with the actual names of your app directories.
 :::

-## Upload the App(s) to Sauce Storage
+## Uploading the App(s) to Sauce Storage

 ### Appium

-You can upload your mobile app programmatically using the [File Storage API Methods](/dev/api/storage), an explanation can be found [here](/mobile-apps/app-storage/#uploading-apps-via-rest-api).
+For Appium, you can upload your mobile app programmatically using the [File Storage API Methods](/dev/api/storage).
+For more information, see [Uploading Apps via Rest API](/mobile-apps/app-storage/#uploading-apps-via-rest-api).

 ### XCUITest <span className="sauceGreen">Beta</span>

-`saucectl` is used to run XCUITest for Simulators on Sauce Labs.
-It will upload the apps to Sauce Storage for you, so you don't have to do it manually.
-You can find more information about `saucectl` [here](/mobile-apps/automated-testing/espresso-xcuitest/).
+For XCUITest Beta, you can use `saucectl` to run XCUITest for Simulators on Sauce Labs.
+It will handle the app uploading process to Sauce Storage for you.
+For more information, see [Espresso XCUITest documentation](/mobile-apps/automated-testing/espresso-xcuitest/).